Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Implementation Details

 Linear evaluation protocol was largely similar to original work.
-For MoCov2 and SwAV, we evaluate with a larger batch size to speed up evaluation.
-We train the classifier for more epochs in the case of MoCov2 and BYOL to reduce variability in the results.
+For \moco~and SwAV, we evaluate with a larger batch size to speed up evaluation.
+We train the linear classifier for more epochs in the case of \moco~and BYOL to reduce variability in the results.
+Note that warmup is not required, but for simplicity we opted to keep the training procedure close to standard supervised training.

-{\bf MoCov2} The linear classifier was trained for 120 epochs, with a step schedule of 60, 80, 100 and a decay factor of 0.1, with a warmup of 10 epochs, a batch size of 2048 (distributed across 32 GPUs).
+\paragraph{\moco.} The linear classifier was trained for 120 epochs, with a step schedule of 60, 80, 100 and a decay factor of 0.1, with a warmup of 10 epochs, a batch size of 2048 (distributed across 32 GPUs).
+Parameters in the backbone were frozen to the pre-trained values.

-{\bf BYOL} The linear classifier was trained for 140 epochs, with a step schedule of 80, 100, 120 and a decay factor of 0.1.
+\paragraph{BYOL.} The linear classifier was trained for 140 epochs, with a step schedule of 80, 100, 120 and a decay factor of 0.1.
 We used a base learning rate of 0.2 and a batch size of 1024 distributed across 16 GPUs.
+Parameters in the backbone were frozen to the pre-trained values.

-{\bf SwAV} The linear classifier was trained for 100 epochs with 5 warmup epochs using a batch size of 2048 (distributed across 32 GPUs) and a cosine schedule.
+\paragraph{SwAV.} The linear classifier was trained for 100 epochs with 5 warmup epochs using a batch size of 2048 (distributed across 32 GPUs) and a cosine schedule.
+Parameters and buffers in the backbone were frozen to the pre-trained values.

+\paragraph{RotNet.} The linear evaluation procedure was largely similar to the original paper \citep{gidaris2018unsupervised}.
+A linear classifier was trained on top of Conv5 layer using SGD with Nesterov momentum over 35 epochs using a batchsize of 256 and a momentum of 0.9 with a learning rate of 0.1, a step schedule of (5, 15, 25) and weight decay of $5\times10^{-4}$.

+\paragraph{General Settings.} Following common protocol, pre-processing during training consists of \texttt{RandomResizedCrop} and \texttt{RandomHorizontalFlip} followed by normalization.
+The pre-processing on validation images consists of \texttt{Resize} to size 256 along the shorter edge of the image, followed by \texttt{CenterCrop} to size 224$\times$224 and normalization.